memo/ofxMSATensorFlow/README.md

 The hello world (no not MNIST, that comes next).
 Build a graph in python that multiplies two numbers.
 Load the graph in openframeworks and hey presto.
 100s of lines of code, just to build a simple multiplication function.

 ## example-mnist
 MNIST clasffication with two different models - shallow and deep.
 Both models are built and trained in python (in bin/py folder).
 Loaded, manipulated and interacted with in openframeworks.
+Comment/uncomment the #define GO_DEEP line at the top of the .cpp to switch between the two.
 ![](https://cloud.githubusercontent.com/assets/144230/12665280/8fa4612a-c62e-11e5-950e-eaec14d4211d.png)

 ####Single layer softmax regression:
-Very simple, quick'n'easy but not very good.
+Very simple multinomial logistic regression.
+Quick'n'easy but not very good.
 Trains in seconds.
-Accuracy on validation ~90%.
+Accuracy on test set ~90%.
 Implementation of https://www.tensorflow.org/versions/0.6.0/tutorials/mnist/beginners/index.html

 ####Deep(ish) Convolutional Neural Network:
+Basic convolutional neural network.
+Very similar to LeNet.
 Conv layers, maxpools, RELU's etc. Slower and heavier than above, but much better.
 Trains in a few minutes (on CPU).
 Accuracy 99.2%
 Implementation of https://www.tensorflow.org/versions/0.6.0/tutorials/mnist/pros/index.html#build-a-multilayer-convolutional-network